andreiolaru-ro/FLASH-MAS/notes.md

 Configuration
 =============

+Deployment configuration contains:
+  * node information
+    * Schema & deployment XML (simple keys, first value counts)
+    * general configuration settings (e.g. network configuration) for this node (tree key)
+    * the load order -- what entities to load and order in which to load entities
+    * package list (simple key, all values are relevant)
+    * loaders (specified for entities and kinds)
+    * support infrastructures
+    * agents
+    * shards
+    * other entities

 Assembling parts to form a name would be done *only* for entities for which this union can stand for its identifier.

 Unnamed entities are allowed, but cannot be referenced (such as for <in-context-of>).